saraspagno/Remote-Joystick/README.md

 Inside `Remote-Joystick/app/src/main/java/com/example/joystickandroidapp`, you will find the backend code, divide into MVVM architecture as follows:

-**Model**: the connection against the FG and the logic behind lay here.
+**Model**: here lay the connection with the FG and all the logic-behind.
-**ViewModel**: data binding and intermediate amond view-model.
+**ViewModel**: here lay the data binding and all the intermediate relationships between View and Model.
-**View**: the MainActivity class and the Joystick componenet class lay here.
+**View**: here lay the MainActivity class and the Joystick componenet.

 In addition, inside `Remote-Joystick/app/src/main/res/`, you will find all the `xml` files that render the app.